panch8/re-cycle/README.md

 7. Wallet Upgrade: The wallet should be upgraded to include a deleteCanister method to facilitate this process.

 ![fig.2 The secuence](docs/img/PotentialSolutionProcedure.png)

+This Workflow has been tested for specific end-canisters with good results in a local replica, end-canister meaning deleting a specific canister